devopsbysarang/devopsbysarang.github.io/_posts/2025-09-04-automation.md

 featured-image: /assets/images/blog1.png
 ---

-This repository demonstrates the deployment of a scalable, secure, and highly available 3-tier web application architecture on **Amazon Web Services (AWS)** using **Terraform**.
+This article demonstrates the deployment of a scalable, secure, and highly available 3-tier web application architecture on **Amazon Web Services (AWS)** using **Terraform**.

 **I developed this project solely for learning Terraform and gaining hands-on experience with AWS infrastructure.
 All components are provisioned using Infrastructure as Code (IaC) principles, demonstrating how to manage cloud infrastructure efficiently and reproducibly using Terraform.**